miitestingacc/keeganturnerdev.github.io/_posts/2023-10-21-Deploy a WordPress site on a LAMP stack in the Cloud.md

 sudo mysql_secure_installation
 ```

-Copy the following code into a file
+Copy the following code into a bash file.

+This script will allow you to create a database, username, and password without the need to manually configure this.

 Create the file